mzdaniel/saltdemo/readme.rst

 keeping nginx current
 ---------------------

-At this point you may discover that the HTML in unavailable.
+At this point you may discover that the HTML is unavailable.
 This is because nginx needs to be restarted when its configuration changes.
 To handle this, salt provides the ``watch`` directive.